Adopted by the Internet Society Board of Trustees on 13 December 2017

 (b) Trustees may be removed with or without cause by the Member.

-(c) The term of a Trustee appointed to fill a vacancy created under Section 3 of this Article will be for the remainder of the term being filled.
-The Trustee may serve additional terms provided that the number of consecutive terms shall not exceed two, except that a partial term of one third of a regular term or less shall not be counted as a term.
+(c) Vacancies may be filled by the Member.
+The term of a Trustee appointed by the Member to fill a vacancy created under Section 3 of this Article will be for the remainder of the term being filled.

 Section 4.
 Compensation of Trustees.